adv12/macopen/README.md

 Note that the machines have to be able to route to one another, so no NAT support right now.
 I read a little about SSH tunneling/reverse SSH, which might be able to help when your Mac is behind NAT.

+There's a little more detail in this [blog post](http://andrewscode.blogspot.com/2012/10/macopen-bash-script-to-open-and-edit.html).